An AGC system for RTL-SDR "wideband"

 - Bandpass filtering for the band of frequencies is applied.
 The narrower the bandwidth and "sharper" the filtering, the better.

-- Important: One should never connect a receiver - particularly one with limited dynamic range - to an antenna without a band-pass filter that limits the bandwidth of the applied signals to the range of interest.
-(In other words: Don't waste your time trying to make an RTL-SDR dongle work on HF without a suitable HF bandpass filter for the frequency range of interest.)
+- Important: One should never connect a receiver - particularly one with limited dynamic range - to an antenna without a band-pass filter that is designed to limitf the applied signals to the range of interest.
+(In other words: Don't waste your time trying to make an RTL-SDR dongle work on HF without a suitable HF bandpass filter for the frequency range of interest - no matter which RTL-SDR dongle you use, filter out all but the frequency band in which you are interested.)

 - On the output of the filter is an electronic attenuator.